Are You Counting On YouTube Monetization Money? Don’t Make This Common Mistake That Can Make Your Earnings Go To Someone Else!

 How to avoid YouTube copyright claims and loosing your monetization revenue

-Nowadays, there is no shortage of Web sites offering background music for video and media projects.
+There is no shortage of Web sites offering background music for video and media projects.
 The prices and specifics range greatly and making a safe choice may not be as simple as it seems.
 However place you choose to fulfill your music licensing needs, pay attention to the following:

 a) The music comes with a clear licensing agreement that explicitly includes the right to use the music in monetized commercial YouTube videos.